systemd/mkosi/mkosi.md

 `UseHostRepositories=`, `--use-host-repositories`

-: This option is only applicable for dnf-based distributions:
+: This option is only applicable for RPM-based distributions:
   *CentOS*, *Fedora Linux*, *Mageia*, *Photon*, *Rocky Linux*, *Alma Linux* and *OpenMandriva*.
-  Allows use of the host's existing dnf repositories.
+  Allows use of the host's existing RPM repositories.
-  By default, a hardcoded set of default dnf repositories is generated and used.
+  By default, a hardcoded set of default RPM repositories is generated and used.
   Use `--repositories=` to identify a custom set of repositories to be enabled and used for the build.

+`RepositoryDirectory`, `--repository-directory`

+: This option can (for now) only be used with RPM-based istributions and Arch Linux.
+It identifies a directory containing extra repository definitions that will be used when installing packages.
+The files are passed directly to the corresponding package manager and should be written in the format expected by the package manager of the image's distro.

 `Architecture=`, `--architecture=`